 How to use these resources

-- If a pre-action letter is appropriate, we can review your client’s evidence, then provide you with a template letter and support you to complete it, or support you to draft your own letter.
+- If a pre-action letter is appropriate, we can review your client’s evidence, and either support you to complete the letter template, or to draft your own letter.

-- If a pre-action letter is not appropriate, we would still be happy to share the templates with you if they would be helpful to challenge the decision in a different way.
+- Even if a pre-action letter is not appropriate, we'd be happy to send you any of the templates if they'd help you challenge the decision in a different way.

 If you are a benefit claimant please find an adviser to support you as our judicial review project can only work with advisers.
 You may be able to find an adviser on advicelocal.uk.